Republic of Korea

 Polytechnic University

-Educate school drop-outs, highly educated unemployed personnel, laid-off individuals and so forth based on the Workers Vocational Skills Development Act.
-It trains skilled workers, multi-task technicians, master craftsmen, and so on for the national industry and newly established industrial fields
+Educate school drop-outs, highly educated unemployed personnel, laid-off individuals etc. based on the Workers Vocational Skills Development Act.
+It trains skilled workers, multi-task technicians, master craftsmen, etc. for the national industry and newly established industrial fields

 Higher education is provided to high school graduates or individuals with equivalent academic abilities approved by relevant laws in Korea, and a bachelor’s degree or a professional license is conferred to those who complete the curriculum.

-• Students who apply for graduate programs must hold a bachelor’s degree or those who have been recognized as having equivalent or higher academic background.
+Students who apply for graduate programs must hold a bachelor’s degree or those who have been recognised as having equivalent or higher academic background.

-• For students who will study in programs offered in English, certified Egnlish language test score will be required: eg. TOEFL : 550 (210 for CBT), Ibt 80, IELTS 5.5, TEPS 550
+- For students who will study in programs offered in English, certified English language test score will be required: e.g. TOEFL iBT 59, IELTS 5.5, CEFR B2, NEW TEPS 202.

-• Language requirements for admission & graduation may be mitiagated to students who are admitted to/enrolled in the programs or departments as: exchange, government invited, sponcered by governments, Arts, Music, and Sports, graduate students in Science and Engineering fileds, Bi-lingual tracks.
+Language requirements for admission & graduation may be mitigated to students who are admitted to/enrolled in the programs or departments as: exchange, government invited, local-government invited, foreign government sponsored, applicants to arts or physical education departments, or those in bilingual programs.

 Korean higher education uses a letter grading system in both undergraduate and graduate programs.
 Two or more tests, including mid-term and final examinations, are given during the examination schedule each semester.